FAQs

 • It is possible that a variant is identified in a gene not currently known to be associated with disease.
 Given the incomplete knowledge of the function of all the genes in the genome, this variant may not be recognized as a factor in a patient’s disease.

-Content last modified: 6 March 2023
+Page last modified: 6 March 2023

 • Sample from the index patient (see below for sample types accepted).